NikV2/CoffeeProtectAPI/.github/ISSUE_TEMPLATE/incompatibility.md

 ---
-name: Error
+name: Incompatibility
-about: Report an error.
+about: Report a plugin that does not run well with this one.
-title: "[ERROR]"
+title: "[INCOMPATIBILITY]"
-labels: Error
+labels: Incompatibility
 assignees: NikV2

 ---